 If you follow our blog, we’ve shown you several times how enhancing the user experience resulted in higher revenues.
 The goal should be providing the clean and acceptable ad-content and it takes some experiments to find the right number of ads.
 However, start with a few and try to stay that way.
 Because we know increasing the numbers won’t increase the page RPM substantially.

 4. Attract the Right Visitors

 Attracting relevant visitors is far more important than other factors.
 Besides, how you are supposed to scale up without increasing your visitors.
 The idea is to focus on the right audience rather than getting a ton of irrelevant hits.
 The added advantage of attracting only the right audience is your eCPM will stay at its best value.

 Google Ad Manager is an ad server that allows you to set up direct campaigns along with the ad networks (say Google AdSense).
 If your sales team has any direct deals, you can deliver the direct ads first and then fill up the rest of the unfilled ad slots with the help of an ad network.

 Even if you don’t have any direct deals, you can partner with multiple ad networks to fill up the ad impressions using Google DFP.
 Let’s say if Google AdSense can’t find the right ad, the request is passed down to another ad network, thus, ensuring a 100% fill rate.
 Here’s a complete guide to help you get started.

 6. Implement Header Bidding

 As we just said, DFP would be able to help you get the 100% fill rate.
 But, it’s still inefficient in many ways.
-First, it passes down the request from one ad network to other to fill the ad slot.
+First, it passes down the request from one ad network to another to fill the ad slot.
 This is known as the waterfall technique.
 The method reduces the eCPM and increases the page load time.
 Hence, header bidding was developed.
 Header bidding allows you to call multiple demand partners (ad exchanges/ad networks) simultaneously, thus, ensuring intensified competition and higher eCPM.